Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

 - **Source Files**: Analyze `demande/` for sensitive information related to economic frameworks and character interactions.
 [REDACTED]
 - **Validation Points**: Confirm that all sensitive data has been properly redacted and that the document maintains coherence after redaction.
 [REDACTED]

-## Redaction Agent Action Plan Summary
+## Updated Redaction Agent Action Plan Summary
 This report outlines the actions taken by the Redaction Agent to identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy regulations.

 ### Key Findings